 Fishing Line Joining Knots

-Learning how to tie fishing line joining knots is about more than simply knowing how to tie fishing line to leaders.
 Mastering a variety of line joining knots is a must for aspiring anglers, as different knots have vastly different uses.

 The first thing to know about line joining knots is that there is generally more than one option for the result you are trying to accomplish.
 For example, if you were taught how to tie Albright knots for connecting backing to fly lines, that is a perfectly acceptable substitute for a backing knot.
-If you know how to make a Surgeon’s knot, making a Double or Triple Surgeon’s knot is simply a matter of making one or two additional twists, respectively, in the line before tightening.
+If you know how to make a surgeon's knot, making a double or triple surgeon's knot is simply a matter of making one or two additional twists, respectively, in the line before tightening.
 The below knots are tested and reliable for joining two pieces of fishing line.

 Surgeon's knots are popular fly fishing knots.
 Not only is this knot easy to tie, it also happens to be one of the strongest line-to-line knots you can use.
 The number of twists you make in the knot determines what type of surgeon’s knot it is.
 One loop around is a single, two, a double, and three loops around is a triple knot.